Vyral/brandon-montemayor/_drafts/what-kind-of-down-payment-do-you-need.md

 {% include youtube.html %}

+<center><em>Contrary to popular belief, you can buy a home with less than 20% down—much less, in some cases.</em></center>

-The idea that you need at least 20% down to buy a home is one of the biggest misconceptions in real estate, and it affects a lot of homebuyers because it causes them to wait to buy.
+<br>The idea that you need at least 20% down to buy a home is one of the biggest misconceptions in real estate, and it affects a lot of homebuyers because it causes them to wait to buy.
 While they wait, prices and interest rates go up.

 Contrary to popular belief, **you don’t need at least 20% down to buy a home**.
 This is still a good number to shoot for, though, because you won’t have to pay any private mortgage insurance.
 Also, the more you can put down, the safer you’re considered to be as a buyer in the eyes of the bank.